Nikolay1580/DB-project/README.md

 # DB-project

 ## Contributor
-- Mateo Pico
+- Mateo Pico (front end developer)
-- Harishi Velavan
+- Harishi Velavan (database developer)
-- Nikolay Tsonev
+- Nikolay Tsonev (back end developer)

 This repo is for the documentation of our project and uploading the files for submission for Databases and Web services cours